remscodes/drino/README.md

 #### AbortController

-You can cancel a send request (before receive response) by using `AbortSignal` and `AbortController`.
+You can cancel a sent request (before receive response) by using `AbortSignal` and `AbortController`.

 Example :